 \subsection{Discrete 2-gauge theory}

-Now the story of trying to discretize this theory tentatively goes in the same way as in the ordinary Chern-Simons case: given a triangulation of the 3d Cauchy surface $\Sigma$ of $M^4$, we decorate the dual graph $\Gamma$ with the data of $\mathbb{G}$ admissibly, define functions on them, and then mod out (2-)gauge transformations.
-We shall once again assume our graphs (which now contains $k$-skeleta for $k\leq 2$) are non-self-intersecting.
+Now the story of trying to discretize this theory tentatively goes in the same way as in the ordinary Chern-Simons case: given a triangulation of the 3d Cauchy surface $\Sigma$ of $M^4$, we (i) decorate the dual 2-graph $\Gamma$ (cf. \S \ref{2graphdef}) with the data of $\mathbb{G}$, (ii) define functions on them, and then (iii) mod out the (2-)gauge transformations.
+We shall once again assume our graphs (which now contains edges and faces) are non-self-intersecting.